magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 * file naming

-Sending a single file like `/home/meejah/Documents/Letter.docx` gets a filename like `Letter.docx` Sending a whole directory like `/home/meejah/Documents/` would result in a directory-offer with basedir `Documents` and some number of files (possibly with sub-paths).
+Sending a single file like `/home/meejah/Documents/Letter.docx` gets a filename `Letter.docx` Sending a whole directory like `/home/meejah/Documents/` would result in a directory-offer with basedir `Documents` and some number of files (possibly with sub-paths).

 This does NOT offer a client the chance to select "this" and "that" from a Directory offer (however, see the "Protocol Expansion Execrises" section).